Ong (Washoe folklore)

-The Ong is a mythical creature from Washoe (Wašiw) folklore, described as a giant bird with an eagle-like body, a warrior's face, and wings longer than the tallest pine trees.
-The Ong was believed to inhabit the waters of Lake Tahoe (Wašiw: Da ow aga), preying on those who wandered too close.
-According to legend, it carried its victims to its nest at the center of the lake, where they were never seen again, until being defeated by a clever Washoe warrior.
+The Ong is a supernatural creature from Washoe (Wašiw) folklore, described as a giant bird with an eagle-like body, the face of a human warrior, and wings longer than the tallest pine trees.
+According to Washoe oral tradition, the Ong inhabited the waters of Lake Tahoe (Wašiw: Da ow aga), where it was believed to prey on individuals who approached the shoreline alone.
+Legends characterize the creature as an apex predator of the lake, dragging victims to a nest at the center of the water.